BoulderingList

 For full instructions on tying and using this knot, see our Munter hitch page — same technique, same applications, same tips.
 The two names are interchangeable in modern climbing usage.

-How to Tie the Italian Hitch
+Tying the Italian Hitch

 1. Step 1